-Children should be kept at home if they are unwell, including any bouts of sickness and diarrhoea in the last 48 hours.
+Children should be kept at home if they are unwell.
 If a child becomes ill during the school day we will inform parents/carers and request that arrangements are made for the child to be picked up.

 Winter Vomiting Bug